The tempered disk and the tempered cohomology

-and then $I$ is defined as the kernel of the second arrow: which is non-unitary $B_K$-algebra.
-The second functor $\rm Q$ associates to a non-unitary $B_K$-algebra $C$, a $B_K$-module, ${\rm Q}(C)$ which is nothing but the cokernel of the map of $B_K$-monoids
+and then $I$ is defined as the kernel of the second arrow.
+The result is non-unital $B_K$-algebra.
+The second functor $\rm Q$ associates to a non-unital $B_K$-algebra $C$, a $B_K$-module, ${\rm Q}(C)$ computes the cokernel of the map of $B_K$-monoids

-($\mu$ here is the multiplication) and it has a structure of $B_K$-module.
-Of course both functors can be derived to the associated homotopy categories yielding the functors ${\mathbb R}{\rm Q}$ and ${\mathbb L}{\rm I}$.